Diminished Value Claim in 2025 (How to File & Win!)

 Understanding your eligibility and legal options ensures you don’t leave money on the table.
 Enter your ZIP code for more information on filing a diminished value claim in your state.

-Understanding The Diminished Value Claim Meaning
+Understanding What a Diminished Value Claim Means

-A diminished value (DV) claim allows vehicle owners to seek compensation for the loss in market value after an accident, even if the car has been fully repaired.
-Not everyone is eligible to file a diminished value claim, as it depends on state laws, insurance policies, and fault determination.
-Third-party claims against the driver in an at-fault accident are the most common.
+A diminished value (DV) claim lets vehicle owners seek compensation for a car’s loss in market value after an accident, even if they’ve fully repaired it.
+However, not everyone can file a diminished value claim—it depends on state laws, insurance policies, and who was at fault.

 Some policies cover first-party DV claims under collision insurance, but many exclude it.
 Some states allow first-party DV claims (e.g., Georgia, North Carolina, Kansas).

 Stronger claims for newer, low-mileage, or well-maintained cars are more likely to be successful, as are DV claims on leased or financed vehicles.
-Lenders may require compensation for lost value.

 Read More: How Insurance Companies Determine a Vehicle’s Value

-Types of Diminished Value
+Types of Diminished Value Explained

 - Immediate Diminished Value: This represents the drop in market value immediately after the accident but before repairs.
 It’s rarely claimed, as insurance companies focus on post-repair valuation, but is used in legal cases where an accident prevents a vehicle from being sold at its pre-accident price.